n0land0/rock-paper-scissors/README.md

-# Rock, Paper, Scissors!
+# Rock, Paper, Scissors / SpongeBob Death Match

-Rock, Paper, Scissors is a web app that allows users to play one of two different versions of the game against a computer opponent.
+Rock, Paper, Scissors / SpongeBob Death Match is a web app that allows users to play one of two different versions of the game against a computer opponent.

 ## Installation